pgmirror/pgmirror/README.md

 than a couple of thousand records in total.

 View definitions create new model classes.
 This means that a view that returns columns identical to a table it selects from will yield a different class than the original table.

 There are two additional annotations: `@Find` and `@FindOne`.
 You apply these annotations to table columns only.
 For every column with these annotations you will get a method `findBy` + `ColumnName` in the table repository. `@Find` returns a list and `@FindOne` returns an option of the model class and throws if there is more than one result.

 Make sure the columns you filter on are properly indexed!

 Postgresql reports all view columns as nullable which is unfortunate because the generated model class will have all column types set to `Option[Whatever]`.
 If you wish to override nullability of a certain column use the `@NotNull` annotation on that column.
 This annotation is also available on table columns.
 Be careful when you use it.
 You WILL get random exceptions when your expectations do not meet reality.

 #### Primary keys and columns with values generated by the database

-The only supported table structure is one that has a single primary key.
-The repositories won't work for tables without a PK.
+**The only supported table structure is one with a single primary key.
+The repositories won't work for tables without a PK or tables that have multiple PKs.**

-If it is detected that a column has a database default, a model class will be generated with a "zero value" as default for those columns.
-If, on `INSERT` only, it is detected that the values are equal to this "zero value" they will be omitted from the insert list which allows the database to generate the value from the default.
+If pgmirror finds a column (any columnm, not only PKs) with a database default, a model class will be generated with a "zero value" as default for those columns.
+If, on `INSERT` only, it is detected that the values are equal to this "zero value" they will be omitted from the insert list which allows the database to generate the value using the default.

 ### Examples

 We will base all examples on this schema:

 ```sql
 CREATE TABLE auth.users (